2.5 High Risk, Complex Cases: Procedure and Guidance

 The Biennial analysis of Serious Case Reviews 2005 to 2009 revealed that a common factor in Serious Case Reviews was that local services just did not know what to do with the child/young person involved.
 By the time of the incident that led to a Serious Case Review being undertaken, agencies appeared to have run out of helping strategies (Brandon et al 2008).
 It was found that many of these young people had a long history of agency involvement, but that their specific needs and distress were often missed or were too challenging, or expensive, for services to meet.

 Research with young runaways has indicated that thresholds for responding to maltreatment were seen by professionals as higher when young people reached the age of 15 (Rees G et al 2010).

 Most of the older adolescents in the Biennial analysis died from suicide.
 Typically they had experienced a history of abuse and neglect, coupled with environmental factors such as domestic violence, parental mental health issues and poverty (Hindley et al 2006).
 Many were self-harming and misusing substances.
 Numerous placement breakdowns, running away, going missing, dangerous sexual activity, including exploitation, were common features too.

 These young people might have been amenable to help if they had been offered the right approach (Finkelor D 2008).

 In Buckinghamshire, there have been similar findings from Serious Case Reviews involving the tragic deaths of young people.
 At several stages in their lives, these young people were viewed as harder to reach or difficult to engage for a range of different reasons.
-This guidance has therefore also been produced to help embed the specific lessons learned locally (see Serious Case Reviews on the BSCB website).
+This guidance has therefore also been produced to help embed the specific lessons learned locally (see Serious Case Reviews on the BSCP website).

 Impact of family and community life